Adri6336/Text-To-Robot-Speech/README.md

 - I've noticed that for largish files, it takes longer for TTRS to generate the speech.
 During this wait period, the computer does stuff that makes it look like TTRS has crashed -- it has not crashed.
 The same issue displays when playing long talkin' files.
 I currently don't know why this happens, but Imma look into it.
 Maybe it'll be fixed in an upcoming update.
-For now, TTRS should be stable (even if it doesn't quite look like it :P)
+For now, TTRS should be stable (even if it doesn't quite look like it :P).